Parenting in KFL&A

 Teddy bear sitting in high chair.

-During the first 6 months of life, your baby needs only breastmilk, or if not breastfeeding, infant formula.
+During the first 6 months of life, your baby needs only breastmilk (human milk), or infant formula.

 If you feed your baby solid foods before they are 6 months old, they are at risk of undernutrition and choking.
 Breastmilk or infant formula will provide all the nutrition a baby needs in the first 6 months of life.
-Solid foods are not as easily digested as breastmilk and infant formula.
 Babies fed solid foods early may not get all the protein, fat, and other nutrients they need to grow and develop.

 Signs of being ready for solid foods